 Sent: Friday, June 18, 2010 2:53 PM

-Subject: Charbin , Mandżuria- POLONIA CHARBIŃSKA.
+Subject: Charbin, Manchuria- POLONIA CHARBIŃSKA.

 Good morning,

-Best regards and waiting for a reply.
+Best regards and I look forward to your reply.

 Romuald Oziewicz